- Deep Sea Mystery:This Week in History - August 17, 2020

-The short-term client hired me to write a biography for his website.
+A client once hired me to write a biography for his website.
 He provided me with the current version as well as some additional information and his instructions.

 How did I handle it?
 Changes were made to the scope of the project after it was completed.
 I would not make any changes without being paid for the additional work, and the client refused to pay until the changes were made.
-It was a stalemate and never proceeded further.
-I made significant changes to the way I present pricing and quotes to potential clients after that experience.
+It was a stalemate that never proceeded further.
+I made significant changes after this experience to the way I present pricing and quotes to potential clients.

 The Stable Long-Term Client

-The stable, long-term client has been providing me with work for years.
+A client has been providing me with work for years.
 I was asked to edit all website copy that had been written by someone else prior to our contract commencing.
-This was time consuming, and I had a sense of accomplishment when it was finished.
+This was time consuming, and I had a sense of accomplishment when I finished.
 Later, I went back to the site and discovered two of the paragraphs I had rewritten had been changed back to the original wording.
-This client is an English as a second language client so the changes were noticeable.
+For this client English is a second language, so the changes were noticeable.

-The micromanager had questioned nearly everything I did because that was her personality type.
+A micromanager I worked with questioned nearly everything I did.
 She also had a habit of adding sentences and paragraphs into blog posts I’d written.
-This would be fine – it is her blog after all – except her additions were full of grammatical and punctuation errors.
-It was very easy to tell the posts were written by two authors.
+This would be fine – it was her blog after all and my posts were ghostwritten – except her additions were full of grammatical and punctuation errors.
+It was very easy to tell the posts had two authors.

 How did I handle it?
 To avoid an argument, I did not bring up the topic to my client.
 Instead, I went and edited the new material after it published to ensure clarity and flow with the rest of the post.